mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 If you need to access and experience MindSpore pre-trained models quickly, you can install MindSpore Hub.

 For more details, please refer to [MindSpore Hub](https://gitee.com/mindspore/hub/blob/master/README.md).

+## Installing MindQuantum

+If you need to build and train quantum neural network, you can install MindQuantum.

+For more details, please refer to [MindQuantum](https://gitee.com/mindspore/mindquantum/blob/master/README.md).